What is Accessibility?

 - Text typed directly into Blackboard (known as WYSIWYG content)

-To the left of each content item, an icon appears showing the Accessibility Indicator:
+To the right of each content item, an icon appears showing the Accessibility Indicator:

 The accessibility indicator is never visible to students, only to staff.